roman-milk/roman-milk.github.io/permission-4.md

  "You said it wa..."

  "I said shut up Kathy.
 One more word out of you and I'll push you out the door right behind him and you can follow him to that apartment that you really, really wanted to go to."
-Report_Story #3